ErikKassubek/ADVOCATE/README.md

 The complete analysis is done with the [analyzer](analyzer).

+Currently, the analysis and fuzzing can only be applied to unit tests.

 ADVOCATE has two different modes.

 #### Mode: analysis

-The analysis mode is the main mode to analyzer tests or the main function of a program.
+The analysis mode is the main mode to analyzer tests.

 For the (specified) tests or the main function, it will run the program and record the trace, analyze the trace and, if something was found,